-The parable of the good Samaritan (Luke 10: 29-37), teaches us not only to help those who are in need, but also the Samaritan crossed racial lines to minister to the man in need is very significant.
-He was willing to love someone racially different from himself.
+The parable of the good Samaritan (Luke 10: 29-37) teaches us not only to help those who are in need, but also to love someone racially different.
+It is very significant that the Samaritan crossed racial lines to minister to the man in need.

-It means we must love those different than ourselves - Caucasian, African-American, Hispanic, Asian or whatever.
+It means we must love those who are different than ourselves - Caucasian, African-American, Hispanic, Asian or whatever.